Tendonitis is when a tendon swells (becomes inflamed) after an injury. It can cause joint pain and stiffness, and affect how a tendon moves.

 - playing sports, until the tendon has recovered

 Talk to your pharmacist about products and medications that can help.
-Paracetamol and ibuprofen can help to ease the pain.
-Your pharmacist may also recommend a nonsteroidal anti-inflammatory (NSAID) cream or gel that you rub on your skin.
+Paracetamol and ibuprofen can help ease the pain.
+Your pharmacist may also recommend non-steroidal anti-inflammatory drugs (NSAIDs) that you rub on your skin.

-- your symptoms do not improve within 2 to 3 weeks
+- your symptoms do not improve in 2 to 3 weeks

 - you're in a lot of pain